Sparse Bayesian Deep Functional Learning with Structured Region Selection: Conclusion

-Future work includes extending the framework to jointly model functional and discrete covariates, rather than pre‑adjusting for confounders.
-The approach can also be generalized to handle multiple functional predictors with simultaneous variable and region selection.
-Replacing the $l_2$ loss with a more robust alternative may improve stability in noisy settings, while embedding the model within a generalized linear model would allow applications to binary, count, or survival outcomes, further broadening its utility in functional data analysis.
+Several extensions are of practical interest.
+One is to jointly model functional and discrete covariates rather than pre-adjusting for potential confounders.
+Another is to replace the current $l_2$ loss with a more robust alternative for noisy or heavy-tailed settings.
+Finally, embedding the framework in generalized linear or survival-type models would broaden its applicability to binary, count, and time-to-event outcomes, further extending its utility in functional data analysis.